geoffwhittington/meshtastic-matrix-relay/README.md

 A powerful and easy-to-use relay between Meshtastic devices and Matrix chat rooms, allowing seamless communication across platforms.
 This opens the door for bridging Meshtastic devices to [many other platforms](https://matrix.org/bridges/).

+## Features

+- Bidirectional message relay between Meshtastic devices and Matrix chat rooms, capable of supporting multiple meshnets
+- Supports serial, network, and **_BLE (now too!)_** connections for Meshtastic devices
+- Custom fields are embedded in Matrix messages for relaying messages between multiple meshnets
+- Truncates long messages to fit within Meshtastic's payload size
+- SQLite database to store node information for improved functionality
+- Customizable logging level for easy debugging
+- Configurable through a simple YAML file
+- Supports mapping multiple rooms and channels 1:1
+- Relays messages to/from an MQTT broker, if configured in the Meshtastic firmware
+- ✨️ _Bidirectional replies and reactions support_ ✨️ **NEW!!**

+_We would love to support [Matrix E2EE rooms](https://github.com/geoffwhittington/meshtastic-matrix-relay/issues/33), but this is currently not implemented._

 ## Documentation

 Visit our [Wiki](https://github.com/geoffwhittington/meshtastic-matrix-relay/wiki) for comprehensive guides and information.